masterminds-kenya/social_network/checklist.md

   - [x] Can request more posts for a given user
   - [x] redirect back to the page/view that called to get more posts
   - [ ] Will limit request to only get new posts since last request
-  - [ ] In case we do get duplicates, it will NOT create duplicates in DB
+  - [x] In case we do get duplicates, it will NOT create duplicates in DB
-      - [ ] Will update if our DB info is out-of-date
+      - [x] Will update if our DB info is out-of-date
   - [ ] Visual feedback that it is processing but not ready to render new view
 - [ ] Fetch more Insights (of the account, not of media)
   - [x] Can get a history the the user (or brand) account insights
   - [ ] Will limit request to only get new insights since last request
-- [ ] In case we do get duplicates, it will create duplicates in DB
+  - [ ] In case we do get duplicates, it will NOT create duplicates in DB
       - [ ] Will update if our DB info is out-of-date
 - [x] Add Google Sheet API to GCloud app.
 - [ ] Add functionality to export Marketing data to a Google worksheet.
   - [x] App can navigate credentials to allow full Google Sheet API features.